Roots and Radishes

 • Vegan - Choose dairy-free milk and yogurt for the overnight oats.
 Siggi's also has delicious plant-based yogurts!

-• Sweetener of choice - Maple syrup, agave nectar, honey, brown sugar, and coconut sugar are all great options!
-Note that honey is not vegan.
-I recommend adjusting sweetness based on how sweet your yogurt is.
+• Sweetener of choice - Maple syrup, agave nectar, honey, brown sugar, and coconut sugar are all great options.
+Avoid honey to keep it vegan.

-• High protein - I talk all about protein overnight oats in this post, but to talk about it here as well, your milk, yogurt, and toppings all have protein potential.
-Choose high protein milk (dairy or plant-based), yogurt (strained yogurts such as skyr or Greek yogurt are best), and nuts or seeds to top your overnight oats for a protein boost.
+• High protein - I talk about this in my protein overnight oats post, but choose high protein milk (dairy or plant-based), Greek yogurt or skyr, and nuts or seeds for a protein boost.

 Whole rolled oats, chia seeds, pumpkin pie spice, cinnamon, and salt in a clear glass bowl.